Hippolyte et Aricie: Music

-At the beginning of Act Three, Phèdre implores Venus for mercy in the aria "Cruelle mère des amours" which Girdlestone praises as a "magnificent solo" in spite of its "terribly flat" words.
+At the beginning of act 3, Phèdre implores Venus for mercy in the aria "Cruelle mère des amours" which Girdlestone praises as a "magnificent solo" in spite of its "terribly flat" words.
 There follows a violent confrontation between Phèdre and Hippolyte then a scene in which Phèdre's confidante Oenone suggests to the king that Hippolyte has attempted to seduce his wife.
 In a scene of "grim irony", Thésée is forced to suppress his rage while he watches a divertissement of sailors thanking Neptune for his safe return home.
 The entertainment consists of two rigaudons, two danced airs and the chorus "Que ce rivage rétentisse".
 The festivities over, Thésée finally has the chance to call on his father Neptune to punish Hippolyte in the invocation "Puissant maître des flots", which Girdlestone regarded as one of the finest solos of the 18th century with its contrast between the violin melody and the slower bass.

-Act Four opens with Hippolyte's monologue "Ah, faut-il qu'en un jour", which looks forward to similarly "elegiac" arias in Rameau's later operas, for example "Lieux désolés" in Les Boréades.
+Act 4 opens with Hippolyte's monologue "Ah, faut-il qu'en un jour", which looks forward to similarly "elegiac" arias in Rameau's later operas, for example "Lieux désolés" in Les Boréades.
 The divertissement in the middle of the act celebrates the hunt, with extensive use of horns.
 The finale is devoted to Hippolyte's confrontation with the sea monster, depicted in stormy music in which the flutes represent blasts of wind.
 It ends with Phèdre's great lament, which Sylvie Bouissou describes as "one of the finest pages of French Baroque opera".

 The final act is split into two tableaux.
 In the first, Thésée expresses his remorse for his treatment of Hippolyte and recounts Phèdre's suicide.
 In the words of Cuthbert Girdlestone, "it is a passionate, despairing scena with no fixed form".
 The scene shifts as Aricie is transported to be reunited with the resurrected Hippolyte in a beautiful rural landscape.
 This allowed Rameau to paint the scene using the techniques of pastoral music, including a musette (a type of bagpipe).
 He also displayed his orchestral skill in a chaconne, another feature of many of his later operas.
 The composer made a concession to popular taste by inserting the "Nightingale aria" (Rossignols amoureux) before the final gavottes.
 It is an example of an ariette, the French term for a long bravura aria in the Italian style, with the aim of showing off the singer's technical prowess.
 This particular specimen has no connection with the action of the drama, something Rameau would change with ariettes he wrote later, such as "Que ce séjour est agréable" and "Aux langueurs d'Apollon Daphné se refusa" in Platée.

 Roles

-The ballet corps included Marie-Anne Cupis de Camargo.
+The ballet corps included Marie-Anne de Cupis de Camargo (La Camargo).